 HIV is a virus like Hepatitis B, which can also be transmitted through bodily fluids, blood, and can be passed on from the mother to her newborn child.
 Symptoms are very non-specific and usually none at all.

 Testing includes a blood test.
 Currently, although there are now improved medications to combat HIV, unfortunately, there still isn’t a cure, making prevention the most important aspect in avoiding infection.

 If you have any concerns or would like to discuss whether you are at risk and should be tested, you can contact us at Manhattan Gastroenterology, 212-427-8761.
 983 Park Ave Suite 1D, New York, NY 10028 to schedule an appointment.

-For more information about our STD testing services offered at Manhattan Gastroenterology or to schedule a consultation with the with the best in class doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC office.
+For more information about our STD testing services offered at Manhattan Gastroenterology or to schedule a consultation with some of the best in class doctors, please contact our Midtown or Upper East Side NYC offices.